TW-LaMe/CODEx/README.md

 - how to turn it into a site that anyone can interact with

 ## something I knew was wish...
 ### How to do more complex javascript.
 Another thing I wish I knew was assembly.
-Another thing I also knew was C++.
+Another thing I also wish I knew was C++.

 ## My next project is going to be...
 ### another github repo